Crypt0zauruS/react-first-ethereum-wallet/README.md

-My first wallet app interacting with my Wallet contract deployed on Goerli Ethereum testnet with hardhat.
+My first wallet dApp interacting with my Wallet contract deployed on Goerli Ethereum testnet with hardhat.

 I've used Alchemy to deploy my wallet contract.